njanirudh/Geo-Segmentation-Pytorch/README.md

 ### Code
 * 'src/main.py' can be used for training and inference.
+* 'src/sandbox' contains prototype code.
+* Code is designed to be modular.
+This will make prototyping different models, hyperparameter tuning easier.
-* Due to time constraint we have not written a commandline application for running the code.
+* Due to time constraint we have not written a commandline application for running training and inference.
 * DATASET_PATH can be replaced by path to {Dataset}.
 The dataset folder contains {Dataset/images} and {Dataset/labels}.
-* Code is designed to be modular.
-This will make prototyping different models, hyperparameter tuning easier.
 * The code for graphing loss values are still in progress.

 ### Input Image